openxla/stablehlo/docs/spec.md

 Applies a reduction function `body` to windows of `inputs` and `init_values` and produces `results`.

-The order of reductions is implementation-defined, which means that `body` and `init_values` must form a monoid to guarantee that the operation produces the same results for all inputs on all implementations.
-However, this condition doesn't hold for many popular reductions.
-E.g. floating-point addition for `body` and zero for `init_values` don't actually form a monoid because floating-point addition is not associative.

 The following diagram shows how elements in `results...` are computed from `inputs...` using a concrete example.